AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 - We need an extra -funfolding-use-threshold.
 We don't really want users having to worry about that.
 - `mapP (\x -> x * x) xs` essentially turns into `zipWithU (*) xs xs`, which doesn't fuse with `enumFromTo` anymore.
 We have a rewrite rule in the library to fix that, but that's not general enough.
 We really would rather not vectorise the lambda abstraction at all.
+- `enumFromTo` doesn't fuse due to excessive dictionaries in the unfolding of `zipWithUP`.

 #### Comments regarding DotP